kagux/ex_debug_toolbar/README.md

 - [ ] Upgrade to Phoenix 1.3
 - [ ] Configurable URL path (instead of hardcoded `__ex_debug_toolbar__`)
 - [ ] Elm/React instead of jquery?

-# Contribution
-  Contributions in the form of bug reports, pull requests, or thoughtful discussions in the GitHub issue tracker are welcome!

 ## Demo App
   Use [demo app](https://github.com/kagux/ex_debug_toolbar_demo) to simplify development process.